RuslanRakhmanin/lexi/docs/task.md

 * **Idle State:** The application is ready for input.
 All widgets are active.
 * **Loading State:** When an API request is sent, the `Input Widget` and `Action Buttons` must be disabled.
 The `Output Widget` should display a clear status message (e.g., "Thinking...").
 * **Error State**: If an API call fails, the `Output Widget` must display a user-friendly and specific error message.
-The error text should be visually distinct (e.g., colored red).
+The error text should be visually distinct (e.g., coloured red).
 Examples include:
 "Error: Invalid API Key.
 Please verify your key and try again."
 "Error: API quota exceeded.
 Please try again later."
 "Error: Network connection failed.
 Please check your internet connection."